 Non-native ungulate management in the vicinity of the park has included fencing and control of ungulates on portions of the State Natural Area Reserves (Pu'u Maka'ala, Kīpāhoehoe, Manukā); in adjacent Keauhou Ranch, owned by Kamehameha Schools; and in nearby Kaiholena and Kona Hema Reserve, owned by TNC (see the "Land Management Adjacent to the Park" section of chapter 3).
 The USFWS developed an environmental assessment to evaluate the potential environmental effects of building about 88,500 feet (27,000 meters) of fencing enclosing approximately 2,145 hectares (5,300 acres) of land in the Kona Forest Unit of the Hakalau Forest National Wildlife Refuge.
-The fencing, which is not yet under construction, is intended to keep non-native ungulates out of the area.
+The fencing project, which is intended to keep non-native ungulates and other animals out of the area, began in 2011 and is anticipated to be completed in 2012.
 The native forests of the Kona Forest Unit support four species of endangered forest birds, the endangered Hawaiian hoary bat (Lasiurus cinereus semotus), and a high diversity of native plant species, several of which are threatened or endangered.
 Until 2002, the Kona Forest Unit supported the last remaining 'alalā (Hawaiian crows) in the wild, and the area has been identified as a possible place for their reintroduction (USFWS 2007).